 Christmas at Skansen is a whole month of events and celebrations - from the opening of the first Christmas market until the fireworks at New Year´s Eve.

 There has been a traditional Christmas market at Skansen every Christmas since 1903.
-The market is crowded with stalls selling traditional sausages, cheeses, handicrafts, spices and essences, Christmas decorations, embroidery, leather goods, Skansen's own handmade mustard, glass, bread and cakes, hand-knitted mittens, sugared almonds, tallows, honey, marzipan, crisp bread, smoked turkey, jams and marmalades, candy, children's books and masses of other irresistible items!
+The market is open during weekends and is crowded with stalls selling traditional sausages, cheeses, handicrafts, spices and essences, Christmas decorations, embroidery, leather goods, Skansen's own handmade mustard, glass, bread and cakes, hand-knitted mittens, sugared almonds, tallows, honey, marzipan, crisp bread, smoked turkey, jams and marmalades, candy, children's books and masses of other irresistible items!
 There will be craft demonstrations and live music in the buildings where the tables also are set for Christmas dinner.
 Young and old can participate in the dancing games around the Christmas tree and make their own Christmas decorations.

 Christmas in the houses and farmsteads